Mahitha01/Restaurant-Reservation/README2.md

 This phase was completed with the cooperation and discussion of Mahitha Kodali, Max Weinstein, Raphie Lubiniecki, Tommy Wei, Shawn Shu

 Things changed from phase 1: added 'synchronized' keyword to saveUsers() and saveReservations() in FilePersistence.java.
-We also created more methods in DatabaseManager which we also created testCases for.

 To compile the code, first download the code to a local compiler, ideally Intellij or VsCode, then run the ServerUnitTest file in the test cases folder.
 Since this file passes, it means that our code works.